 1. Be Clear When You Hire

 This is especially important when onboarding an employee who will undergo a probationary period, which in the Philippines should not exceed 6 months.
 According to Atty.
-Francesco C. Britanico, an expert on civil and labor laws, “due process for a probationary employee consists in having informed him of the standards against which his performance will be continuously assessed during the probationary period.”
-This means that at the time of the employee’s engagement with the company, it should be clear to them the work standards that their performance will be assessed and that failure to meet those standards will be ground for non-regularization of employment.
+Francesco C. Britanico, an expert on civil and labor laws, “due process for a probationary employee consists in having informed [them] of the standards against which [their] performance will be continuously assessed during the probationary period.”
+This means that at the time of the employee’s engagement with the company, the work standards should be clear to them. they should understand that their performance in the company will be assessed, and that failure to meet those standards will be ground for non-regularization of employment.